Key Takeaways:

 Reporting: You can enable feedback reports within your DMARC configuration.
 Following this, receiving MTAs will send over XML reports to your defined email address.
 These reports may contain DMARC aggregate or forensic data.

 Conformance: Email domain owners can use DMARC to describe the actions of receiving mail servers in the form of policies.
-These actions are implemented once an email fails the DMARC checker.
+These actions are implemented once an email fails the DMARC checks.

 Simplify DMARC with PowerDMARC!